A Brief History of the Blue Mosque in Istanbul

 The Splendid Architecture

-The Legend of Six Minarets
+The Story of the Six Minarets

-The Blue inside the Mosque
+The Blue Inside the Mosque

 The Blue Mosque and Its Surroundings

 The famous Blue Mosque is definitely a must-see on your trip!
-Use it as a starting point to discover the area with its historical buildings, museums, cafés, markets, and much more.
+Use it as a starting point to discover the area with its historical buildings, museums, cafés, markets, and much more